dohji/flutter_tawk_to/README.md

 - **Issues**: Report bugs or feature requests on the [issue tracker](https://github.com/dohji/tawk_to/issues).
 - **Support**: For questions or support related to Tawk.to, check the Tawk.to [documentation](https://www.tawk.to/knowledgebase/).

+## License

+This package is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.